 b.
 It will help your QR Code blend well with the invitation card design.
 Hence, it will not look like a stand-alone element

 A. How to create a Calendar QR Code

 To create a Calendar QR Code, you’ll have to use an online QR Code generator that offers this category.

 Using Scanova for demo, here’s how you can create one:

-3. Next, add details such as event name, date and timings, and location.
+3. Next, add details such as event name, date and timings, location, and event description.
 Also, make sure you select the appropriate time-zone

-4. Once you specify all the details, click Create QR Code
+4. Once you specify all the details, click Continue

-5. You’ll then see three QR Code design options on your screen—standard black-and-white, custom with logo, and custom with background.
+5. You’ll then see two QR Code design options on your screen—custom with logo and custom with background.
 Proceed with either design options

 6. Once your QR Code is ready, say after you design it, click Download